Luke-Allington/South-African-Coast-Wave-Resource-Assessment/README.md

 ## Project Aim

-The goal here is to better understand South Africa’s wave energy potential — to see where the ocean offers the most promising opportunities for marine energy developemnt using NOAA database.
+The goal here is to better understand South Africa’s wave energy potential — to see where the ocean offers the most promising opportunities for marine energy development using NOAA database.

 ---